dnsimple/dnsimple-developer/content/v2/webhooks.markdown

 }
 ~~~

 The `name` attribute contains a string representing the name of event that occurred.
 It will always have an `object` and `action` separated by a period.
-It may also include a state for objects that go through state changes.
-For example: `domain.registration:started`.
+It may optionally include a state for objects that go through state changes, for example `domain.registration:started`.

 The `api_version` is the API version used to serialize the data in the payload.
 For version 2 of the API, this is the string `v2`.
+For example, you can expect a domain object to be serialized using the same [domain attributes](https://developer.dnsimple.com/v2/domains/#domain-attributes) described in the corresponding API page.

 The `request_identifier` attribute is a UUID that provides a way to identify this request.
 You may use this UUID to ensure a webhook is processed once and only once by keeping a persistent history of the identifiers sent and never handling a webhook which was already processed.